aws-powertools/powertools-lambda-typescript/CONTRIBUTING.md

 Contributions via pull requests are much appreciated.

 ### Summary

-* This project uses `node@14.x` and `npm@8.x` for development (see [Setup](#setup))
+* This project uses `node@14.x` and `npm@8.x` for development (see [Setup](#setup)).
-* Before opening a Pull Request, please find the existing related issue or open a new one to discuss the proposed change.
-A PR without a related issue or discussion has an high risk of being rejected.
-We are very appreciative and thankful for your time and efforts and we want to make sure they are not wasted.
+* Before opening a Pull Request, please find the existing related issue or open a new one to discuss the proposed changes.
+A PR without a related issue or discussion has a high risk of being rejected.
+We are very appreciative and thankful for your time and efforts, and we want to make sure they are not wasted.
-* After your proposal has been reviewed and accepted by at least one of the project's maintainers, you can submit a pull request
+* After your proposal has been reviewed and accepted by at least one of the project's maintainers, you can submit a pull request.
-* When opening a PR make sure to follow the checklist inside the pull request template
+* When opening a PR, make sure to follow the checklist inside the pull request template.

 ### Step 1: Find something to work on